 Welcome to Traveling Mark.
-As you may have guessed, my name is Mark and this is the real travel blog.
+As you may have guessed, my name is Mark.
 I travel a lot and like to travel.
 This journal is my personal blog in which I explain my journey from living a corporate lifestyle of working until one retires to grabbing my life by the horns and turning it into an adventure that never ends.
 Instead of spending my days going to work, I spend my days traveling around the world – I explore, I dream, I discover.
 Frank Herbert once said: “Without new experiences, something inside of us sleeps.
 The sleeper must awaken.”
 I have awakened my sleeper and turned my life into an exciting non-stop adventure.
-The stories and pictures from my trips are generously shared on this travel blog.
+The stories and pictures from my trips are generously shared on this website.

 I was once a guy like you